Crystals accumulate in the fluid and cartilage of the joints, and cause varying degrees of inflammation and tissue damage.

 Usually, treatment can stop acute attacks and prevent new attacks but cannot reverse changes in already damaged joints.
 Excess joint fluid can be drained and a corticosteroid suspension can be injected into the joint to rapidly reduce the inflammation and pain.

 Drugs taken by mouth help treat calcium pyrophosphate arthritis.
-Most often, nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAIDs) are used to promptly stop the pain and inflammation of acute attacks.
+Most often, nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAIDs) are used to promptly stop the pain and inflammation of acute attacks.

 Unlike for gout, no specific effective long-term treatment of calcium pyrophosphate arthritis is available.
 However, physical therapy (such as muscle-strengthening and range-of-motion exercises) may be helpful to maintain joint function.